prateekpuri01/ATP-serving-strategy/README.md

 As we can see, there are certain players who could expect to win over 5% more service points, on average, by switching from strategy (1) to strategy (2).

 Qualitatively, what determines whether a player will benefit from a strategy switch?
 The majority of players listed in these tables are known for having powerful first serves, which makes strategy (2) beneficial for them since it allows them to put as many first serves in play as possible.
-Further, many of these players are not known for being particularly adept in lengthy baseline exchanges, which can frequently occur during second serves since the return is put in play at a higher rate.
-This second factor serves to decrease their SSWP and make strategy (2) further favorable.
+Further, many of these players are not known for being particularly adept in lengthy baseline exchanges, which can frequently occur during second serves since the return is put in play at a higher rate than it is with first serves.
+This second factor serves to decrease these players' SSWP and make strategy (2) further favorable.

 The above tables display serving statistics averaged across all recorded career matches.
 However, in reality, a player's FSWP and SSWP will depend on who they are playing.
 Is it always advantageous for a player with a career EM Factor>0 to employ serving strategy (2)?
 Perhaps not.
 As a case study, look at Goran Ivanisevic's EM versus all opponents he's played at least **5 matches** with.